rujinlong/rujinlong/README.md

 I'm a **Postdoctoral Researcher** specializing in **microbiology and bacteriophages**, with a keen interest in leveraging cutting-edge computational approaches to advance our understanding of microbial systems.

-### Current Research Areas
+### Research Areas & Directions
-- **Bacteriophage Biology & Engineering** - Exploring phage-host interactions and engineering strategies
+- **Bacteriophage Biology & Engineering** - Exploring phage-host interactions and developing therapeutic phage strategies
-- **Protein Engineering** - Computational and experimental approaches to protein design
+- **Protein Engineering & Design** - De novo protein design and engineering for novel functions and applications
-- **AI/ML in Microbiology** - Applications of Large Language Models and machine learning in microbial research
+- **AI/ML in Microbiology** - Applications of Large Language Models and machine learning for microbial data analysis and prediction
+- **Computational Biology & Bioinformatics** - Development of novel pipelines and tools for large-scale microbial data processing
-- **High-Performance Computing** - Leveraging HPC resources for large-scale microbial data analysis
+- **High-Performance Computing** - Leveraging HPC resources and optimizing computational workflows for microbial research

 ---